Sohan-All/Spatiotemporal-CPB-Modeling-with-SLiM/README.md

 | 5000 | ~17k | 50.9 s | 1.67 GB | 1764 s | 7.63 GB |
 | 12000 | ~40k | 169.6 s | 3.94 GB | — OOM at 16 GB — | ≈20 GB (est.) |

-Analysis memory is superlinear (exponent ≈1.10) while analysis time is sublinear, projecting ~60 min/trial at the top of the prior.
+Analysis memory is superlinear (exponent ≈1.10) while analysis time is sublinear.
 Cluster jobs should be sized for the ceiling, not the median — rejection ABC pools whatever survives, so undersized memory silently biases the posterior toward the draws small enough to finish.

+The prior ceiling has since been raised to POPMULT 25000 (~83k individuals), projected at ~44 GB and ~1.9 h per trial.
+That projection extrapolated well past anything that had completed, so it was a genuine risk; the first full pass settled it — draws covered the prior uniformly across all ten deciles with no deficit at the top, meaning jobs did complete at the ceiling.
+Peak memory there is still projected rather than measured, since the cluster logs have not been parsed back.

 ## Findings so far